department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-01-Baseline Task Research/research-findings.md

 ### Recommendation 6
-How to proceed with birth sex and gender identity questions?
+**Additional discovery on how to proceed with birth sex and gender identity questions.**

-- On paper SIGI is used for both Veteran and Spouse, and birth sex is used only for Veteran.
+- On paper SIGI is used for both the Veteran and Spouse, and birth sex is used only for the Veteran.
+- What is needed for enrollment only needs?

 > Additional Insight 3: Participants called out the birth sex question and expectation of having gender identity options to choose from here or on another page.